chrisradler/upwork_telegram_bot/README.md

 3. A closing paragraph suggesting a call to discuss the project

 Modify the prompt in this function to adjust the proposal style and content to match your business.

+### Flowchart Generation
+For each job listing, the system generates a custom implementation flowchart using Mermaid.js.
+The flowchart visualizes the approach your team would take to complete the project, including:

+1. Project phases organized in subgraphs
+2. 8-12 detailed steps specific to the project requirements
+3. Decision points where applicable
+4. Professional styling with color-coded phases

+The flowcharts are generated using the Claude API and shared as viewable links using Mermaid Live Editor.

 ## Usage